MeeshCompBio/WorkingWithC-/README.md

 * Function definitions are normally placed at the end of the main program
 * A function must have a return statement
 * Variables called with body of function are local to the function
+* Each function should be designed, coded and tested as a seperate unit
+    *
 ```cpp
 //Function declare
 Type_to_Return Function_Name(Params);